ADarkJourney/venatori/notes.md

 _(from latin order and command: ordo, impero)_
 The orginzation that rules over all Magnus, defining their heirarchy, rules and oversees the training of all magnus.

+# Other Supernatural Beings Under the Aeternus

+* Vampires (per common lore - NO sparkling vampires)
+* Lycanthropes (Most large preatory mammals have a version of the lycanthropy virus)
+* Ghosts (per common lore)
+* Demons (per common lore)
+* Dragons (per common lore & dragons can take the form of a human)
+* Monsters (monsters of myths and legends that are real fall under the Aeternus control)- very broad category if you can find legnds about it it can be used easily enough